Mechanism, diagnosis and risk factors

-It bears mentioning that a stroke can also be caused by carotid occlusion (thrombosis), depending on blood flow quality through other arteries.
+A stroke can also be caused by carotid occlusion (thrombosis), depending on quality of blood flow circulating in other arteries.

 Carotid stenosis may be completely asymptomatic, meaning that it can only be detected through neck auscultation during a physical examination.
-Otherwise, diagnosis is made using Doppler ultrasonography (Duplex), a non-invasive exam that enables to determine the presence of atherosclerosis and stenosis severity.
+Otherwise, diagnosis is made using a Doppler ultrasound (Duplex), a non-invasive exam that enables determination of the presence of atherosclerosis and stenosis severity.

-Carotid stenosis may also be diagnosed upon manifestation of temporary or permanent neurological symptoms, such as loss of vision, often in only one eye, loss of speech, or partial paralysis of the face, an arm or a leg.
+Carotid stenosis may also be diagnosed once temporary or permanent neurological symptoms appear, such as loss of vision, often in only one eye, loss of speech, or partial paralysis of the face, an arm or a leg.
 It’s worth noting that the brain’s right hemisphere controls the left side of the body, while the left hemisphere controls the right side.

-In any case, an emergency examination of the patient’s health must be done.
-The diagnosis shall be made through Doppler ultrasonography (Duplex), occasionally confirmed with an angio-MRI or CT Scan, should surgery be considered.
+In any case, emergency assessment of the patient’s condition must be done.
+The diagnosis will be made using a Doppler ultrasound (Duplex), and occasionally confirmed with an angio-MRI or CT Scan, should surgery be considered.

 Costs for Doppler ultrasounds performed at Clinique Pierre Larose are not covered by the Régie de l’assurance-maladie du Québec (RAMQ).
 However, many private insurance providers will cover them.